What is SIP trunking? What is trunk- Sip Trunking Vs. VOIP?

 How Sip trunking works :

 Now call from an extension to the external phone number.
-IP-PBX, do the SIP signaling with the trunk provider.
-As a result VOIP call is set up with the external phone number.
-The external phone number may be a VoIP number, PSTN or a mobile phone number.
-If not a VoIP number then there will be a conversion from VoIP to PSTN.
+IP-PBX, do the SIP signalling with the trunk provider as a result VOIP call is set up with the external phone number.
+The external phone number may be a VoIP number, PSTN, or a mobile phone number.
+If not a VoIP number, then there will be a conversion from VoIP to PSTN.
 You do not need to worry about this conversion.
-The trunking provider takes care of all the necessary conversion.
+The trunking provider takes care of all the necessary transformation.

 VOIP and Sip Trunking:

 From the name, it looks that only the SIP protocol is sufficient.
-But it is not true.
-SIP alone can do only signaling, for a complete call other VoIP technologies work together.
+But it is not the case.
+SIP alone can do only signalling, for a complete call other VoIP technologies work together.
 This includes the streaming of media over an IP network.

 Sip trunking vs PRI:

-The first question comes here what is PRI?
+The first question comes here what PRI is?
 We all have seen traditional phone lines coming to our office or home.
 These lines are called the Primary Rate Interface (PRI) lines.
-On one end a line connects to the handset and another side connects a telephone box.
+On one end, a wire connects to the handset, and another side connects a telephone box.
 Following is a comparison of PRI lines with the SIP lines in tabular form.

 |Relatively new.||Old and traditional lines.|

 |No specialised hardware is required.
 Ethernet or Wifi connectivity is only required for the SIP trunk.||Special hardware required.
 The equipment is a PRI card.
 The system using the card also needs to install the software or driver for the card.|